GWC-UNCC/Git-Intro/02-next_level/README.md

     ![initial change](/pictures/next-level/img02.png)

-2. When we removed the text, the lines changed to blue ( this means we both added ( normally green ) and removed ( normally red ) things, because it is blending the red and blue together ).
+2. When we removed the text, the lines changed to blue ( this means we both added ( normally green ) and removed ( normally red ) things, because it is blending the red and green together ).

     ![combined changes](/pictures/next-level/img03.png)

 3. If you look at the changes window ( above ) you will now see that there is a `M` next to the original text document.
    This is because our changes are now a modification instead of adding.

-If you click on the file under the source control window while it shows the `M`, then you will see the changes you made inline to the file.
+If you click on the modified file ( see above ) under the source control window while it shows the `M`, then you will see the changes you made inline to the file.
+Left is always the original state of the file, and right is the current state of the modified file.
+Deletions will always show on the left ( original state ), and additions are on the right ( current state ).
+( You can only show deletions in the original state of the document, and additions will always be reflected in the current state. )

 ![combined inline changes](/pictures/next-level/img04.png)